ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 We can use parameter store to store the configuration for the CW agent.

 ### EC2 Placement Groups
+Normally when you launch an EC2 instance its physical location is selected by AWS with placing in an EC2 host makes the most sense within an AZ its launched in
+Placement Groups allows you to influence placements ensuring placements are either physically close together or not depending your preference
 #### Cluser - Pack instances close together

 Achieves the highest level of performance available with EC2.